ladd01/projeto-landin-page/README.md

 # projeto-landing-page
-Projeto de desenvolvimento base do modulo do curso de Tecnología da Escola DNC
+Projeto de desenvolvimento base do modulo do curso